mbodm/WAUZ/README.md

 > - :heavy_check_mark: !!!
 Added in 1.0.3, removed in 1.0.4 !!!
 To cleanup any old temp folders if app was closed too early in previous session.
 > - Add more log infos (logfile size?) to better reproduce what happened?
 Not meant as "log everything".
 > - But maybe add additional infos when logging an exception (like the selected folders, etc).
-> - :heavy_check_mark: !!
-Useless > 1.0.3 !! --> Maybe implement option (checkbox) to remove all content from Destination-Folder before unzip?
+> - :heavy_check_mark: !!!
+Useless since 1.0.3 !!! --> Maybe implement checkbox option to remove all content from Destination-Folder before unzip?
-> - :heavy_check_mark: !!
-Useless > 1.0.3 !! --> Do users really want/need that?
+> - :heavy_check_mark: !!!
+Useless since 1.0.3 !!! --> Do users really want/need that?
 (Maybe the above "open in Explorer" option is enough here)
 > - :heavy_check_mark: Missing or wrong selected folders lead to "Error occurred" UI status.
 Keep this behaviour?
 > - Maybe add a ListView with CheckBoxes to select zip files, before unzipping?
 > - :heavy_check_mark: Change TextBox placeholder text.